mlc-ai/blog/_posts/2023-05-22-bringing-open-large-language-models-to-consumer-devices.md

 The iOS app allows users to download personalized weights of the same model on-demand via a link to model artifacts without re-compilation or redeployment.
 This streamlined approach makes it convenient for sharing model weight variants.
 The same model artifact can be consumed by other runtimes, such as WebApp, CLI and Android(incoming).

 Please refer to our [project page](https://mlc.ai/mlc-llm/) for a detailed guide on how to try out the MLC LLM deployment.
 The source code of MLC LLM is available on our official [GitHub repository](https://github.com/mlc-ai/mlc-llm/).
-You are also more than welcomed to join the [Discord Channel](https://discord.gg/9Xpy2HGBuD)
+You are also more than welcomed to join the [Discord Channel](https://discord.gg/9Xpy2HGBuD) for further discussion.

 ## Ongoing Effort